jMetal/jMetal/README.rst

 A summary of the features of jMetal 6.0 are listed next:

 * Use of Sphinx for the documentation.
 In jMetal 5 the documentation is based on Markdown files; it is not complete and some parts are outdated (this documentation is still [available](https://github.com/jMetal/jMetalDocumentation)).
-The documentation of jMetal 6 is being written [here]().
+The documentation of jMetal 6 is being elaborated [here](https://jmetal.readthedocs.io/en/latest/).

 * Support for automatic configuration of metaheuristics.
 We include a sub-project called ``jmetal-auto``, which currently contains a version of NSGA-II that can be fully auto tuned using ``irace``, as is described in the paper "Automatic Configuration of NSGA-II with jMetal and irace", presented at GECCO 2019 (DOI: https://doi.org/10.1145/3319619.3326832).